edcnogueira/valoguard-api/README.md

 The maximum score is 100, indicating a high probability of cheating.

+## Building the CLI with an embedded key (via Makefile)

+You can compile the CLI embedding the Henrik API key directly into the binary using the Makefile.

+Attention: replace HDEV-xxxx with your real key.

+### How to build the CLI with the embedded key
+- macOS/Linux/Windows (via Make):
+    - make build-cli API_KEY=HDEV-xxxx

+This will generate the binary at: bin/valoguard

+### How to run the CLI
+- bin/valoguard player cheating analyze --name "YourName" --tag "1234" [--region br]

+You can still override at runtime:
+- Via flag: bin/valoguard --api-key "your_key" player cheating analyze --name "YourName" --tag "1234"
+- Or via env: HENRIK_API_KEY="your_key" bin/valoguard player cheating analyze --name "YourName" --tag "1234"

+Important notes:
+- Precedence (CLI): flag --api-key > environment variable HENRIK_API_KEY > embedded key (Makefile/ldflags).
+- Using HENRIK_API_KEY=... go build does NOT embed the key; it only sets an env var for the build process.
+To embed, use the Makefile above.

+Note: The HTTP server needs no changes and continues to work as before (provide HENRIK_API_KEY via environment variable when running it).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.